daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ## Running the model

-To demonstrate how the anomaly detector works, we explicitly run each method of the class.
-As previously mentioned, we want to detect missing data points as anomalous as well, so we fill them in with the maximum value of the current data.
+To demonstrate how the anomaly detector works, I explicitly run each method of the class.
+As previously mentioned, I want to detect missing data points as anomalous as well, so I fill them in with the maximum value of the current data.

 ```python
 ad = AnomalyDetector(